 Tailoring a winning proposal starts with engaging those diverse ideas and effectively creating a cohesive solution.

 Managers who value diversity and inclusion understand the benefits of hiring diverse staff.
 Customer requirements often demands diversity as well.
 Perhaps staff with different levels of education or other professional training and certifications will make associates suitable for customer needs.
-Remember, staff serve as solutions in the same way as advanced software.
+Remember, staff serves as solutions in the same way as advanced RFP software.

 Pricing is an essential component of proposal management, but unfortunately, it is often underattended during bids.
 It is one of the primary deciding factors for contract award, so managers must develop a strategy to win.
 Research the competition for benchmarks, understand your market, ensure cost to volume ratio is acceptable, and clearly define the benefits of a quality solution to support your cost proposal.

 Winning new business should be strategic.
 Poor leadership tends to authorize random RFP selection or capture information on broad ranges of prospective customers.
 Poor strategy will negatively impact win rate, but often proposal managers will only understand that after trial and error.